UK vs India Clothing Manufacturing: Full Breakdown

 Total order cycle5–9 weeks14–20 weeks

 The sample turnaround from India is notably longer than Bangladesh or Turkey.
-Indian factories — particularly in Tirupur — prioritise bulk production runs.
-Sample rooms are not always maintained to the same standard as production floors.
+Indian factories, particularly in Tirupur, prioritise bulk production runs.
+Sample rooms aren’t always maintained to the same standard as production floors.
 Brands should budget 4–8 weeks for a proto sample, not the 2–3 weeks sometimes quoted.

-What does not work: building seasonal buying calendars around Indian factory-quoted production timelines.
+What doesn’t work: building seasonal buying calendars around Indian factory-quoted production timelines.
 Always add 4–6 weeks for sampling rounds, approval delays, and customs clearance.

-What India does not do well: complex structured outerwear, technical performance fabric, and fast fashion volume product requiring week-to-week replenishment.
+What India doesn’t do well: complex structured outerwear, technical performance fabric, and fast fashion volume product requiring week-to-week replenishment.
 These categories require either UK domestic or closer nearshore production.

 Ethical Sourcing and Certification in Indian Factories

-India has the largest number of GOTS-certified textile processing facilities of any country in the world.
-According to GOTS, India accounts for over 40% of all certified facilities globally.
-(Source: Global Organic Textile Standard, Certified Facilities Database, 2024)
+India has the largest number of GOTS-certified textile processing facilities of any country in the world, accounting for a substantial share of all certified facilities globally.

 This is a genuine and verifiable advantage.
-Brands with organic cotton credentials, sustainability commitments, or EU market ambitions can access a deep pool of certified suppliers in India — particularly in Tirupur and the surrounding Tamil Nadu cluster.
+Brands with organic cotton credentials, sustainability commitments, or EU market ambitions can access a deep pool of certified suppliers in India, particularly in Tirupur and the surrounding Tamil Nadu cluster.
+You can check a specific facility’s certification status directly through GOTS’s Certified Entities Search.

 The honest caveat: GOTS certification applies to the certified facility.
-It does not automatically extend to subcontractors, homeworkers, or fabric mills in the supply chain.
-In India’s garment sector, subcontracting is widespread — particularly during peak production periods.
+It doesn’t automatically extend to subcontractors, homeworkers, or fabric mills in the supply chain.
+In India’s garment sector, subcontracting is widespread, particularly during peak production periods.
 Brands need supply chain mapping, not just factory certification.

 Fairtrade certification is also available in India through several registered producer groups, primarily in cotton farming rather than garment manufacturing.
-It is a useful addition for brands with farm-to-garment sustainability narratives.
+It’s a useful addition for brands with farm-to-garment sustainability narratives.

 “India’s certification infrastructure is genuinely impressive at the top tier.
 The challenge is that the subcontracting layer beneath certified factories is often invisible.
 We always request a subcontracting disclosure statement before any India factory approval.” — Silk Routes Manufacturing Team